Divestment

 Process along with some time constraints.

-It requires decision-making, planning, and execution to carry out the process before the transaction closes.
+Carrying out the process before the transaction closes, it requires decision-making, planning, and execution.
 Hence, the organization faces various challenges when laying off its assets or business subsidiaries.

-• Operational Challenges - The company's finance department has to ensure accurate account keeping as their primary function is to measure the effects of the company's net profit or net earnings.
+• Operational Challenges: The company's finance department must ensure accurate accountkeeping, as its primary function is to measure the effects of the company's net profit or net earnings.

-• Carving Out Statements - One main task at the time of divestiture is to carve out the financial statements of the parent organization of the division or subsidiary.
+• Carving Out Statements: One main task at the time of divestiture is to remove the financial statements of the division or subsidiary's parent organization.
 These statements mention the divested organization and the costs of laying off.

 Corporate Divestment Transactions

 For decades, firms such as Goldman Sachs, Citi Group, etc., have been catering to the needs of Russian firms.
-However, in 2022 the turmoil due to the Russian-Ukraine war led to the exit of these firms from the Kremlin.
+However, in 2022, the turmoil caused by the Russian-Ukraine war led to the exit of these firms from the Kremlin.

-The government of India decided to sell the loss-making Air India to streamline the cost and operations of the airline, which will help cut the burden on taxpayers who pay for the daily losses of Air India.
+The government of India decided to sell the loss-making Air India to streamline its costs and operations.
+This will help cut the burden on taxpayers who pay for Air India's daily losses.

-In the 70s and the 80s, businesses and the government all around the world protested against the apartheid white-led government in South Africa.
-As a result, many Multinational Corporations (MNCs) like IBM (International Business Machine), Xerox, Kodak, and much more partially or fully divested their operations from South Africa.
+In the 1970s and 1980s, businesses and governments worldwide protested against the apartheid white-led government in South Africa.
+As a result, many Multinational Corporations (MNCs), such as IBM (International Business Machine), Xerox, Kodak, and many more, partially or fully divested their operations from South Africa.

 In South Africa and Myanmar, these MNCs were encouraged to return and reinvest only after ensuring the election of democratic governments in both countries.